Flemington, New South Wales: Courallie Avenue area

 The part of the suburb west of the A3 road and north of the railway, which was for many years the site of the Ford factory, is largely industrial, with a small residential area on Courallie Avenue which was originally housing built for Ford employees.
 A recent redevelopment of the industrial area has resulted in a large estate with almost 2000 residents sharing just six street numbers on Courallie Avenue.

 Arthur Street industrial area

 The part of the suburb west of the A3 road and south of the railway is now almost entirely industrial.
 The headquarters of the large Australian retailer, Harvey Norman, is located in this area.

 Nearby

 Although not technically part of the suburb, the DFO Homebush factory outlet shopping centre is located just to the north of the suburb.

 Schools

-The local school is Homebush West Public School servicing K-6.
+The local school is Homebush West Public School established in 1912, is servicing K-6.
 St Dominics Primary School closed in 2006.